Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Central location, high demand, liquidity |

-Antalya’s central district, Muratpaşa, is a safe haven for both domestic and foreign investors.
-Thanks to high population density, quality infrastructure, and steady housing demand, vacancy risk is low.
-It offers stable returns in long-term rentals.
+Antalya's central district, Muratpaşa, is a safe haven for both domestic and foreign investors.
+Thanks to its high population density, quality infrastructure, and constant housing demand, the vacancy risk is low.
+It offers a stable yield for long-term rentals.

 📍 Kepez